Computational Cognitive Neuroscience

 The contrastive or temporal derivative aspect of this learning rule is what separates it qualitatively from standard Hebbian learning mechanisms, which generally predict that the direction and magnitude of synaptic plasticity is a function of the overall synaptic activity level, \(xy\).
 Historically, the properties of the NMDA receptor in being sensitive to both pre and postsynaptic activity were quickly recognized to be consistent with the earlier theoretical ideas from Hebb (1949) (Dunwiddie & Lynch, 1978; Lisman, 1989; Bear & Malenka, 1994), with the intracellular calcium levels in the postsynaptic terminal bouton reflecting this Hebbian synaptic activity coproduct.
 For example, note that the greatest level of overall synaptic activity is in the 50 Hz stable case, where the temporal derivative mechanism predicts 0 weight change, but a standard Hebbian model would predict the greatest level of positive LTP.

 As shown in the results below, we found that the direction of synaptic plasticity under our stimulation protocol was entirely consistent with the predictions from the temporal derivative learning rule, and thus strongly inconsistent with a standard Hebbian learning mechanism.
 We discuss below how a relatively simple competitive binding dynamic between two chemical pathways that have opposite effects on the sign of synaptic changes can produce the temporal derivative learning property.
-The essential property is that the potentiation pathway have an overall faster response time constant relative to the depression pathway, which then naturally produces a temporal derivative.
+The essential property is that the potentiation pathway has an overall faster response time constant relative to the depression pathway, which then naturally produces a temporal derivative.

-Materials and Methods
+Materials and methods

 Figure 4: